• Main

 Picture

-Hugh Livingston has been exploring the outdoor perception and history of sound to shape a new experience.
+Dr. Livingston has been exploring the outdoor perception and history of sound to shape a new experience.
 This includes issues of noise pollution and the subjectivity of personal experience when it comes to public sound, such as sounds associated with commerce, tourism, transportation, civic functions (police and fire), and industry.
 These perceptions are tempered by the value of soundmarks, the associations of historical uses of soundspace.

 A second aspect is the history of outdoor musicmaking, associated mainly with Asian musical traditions and sheepherding around the world.
 Yodeling, a particular type of communication developed for mountainous regions, actually exists in 17 cultures around the world.
 Other interesting traditions include the Chinese gu qin, probably the quietest instrument ever built, in contrast to the penetrating sounds of bagpipes, drums, church bells and similar outdoor musical soundmakers.
 An ancient poem reads, "with the sounds of the wind in the pines, it is not even necessary to play gu qin".
 It is said that the musical accompaniment to the traditional Vietnamese water puppet theater sounds only discordant and poorly balanced when heard up close.
 But drifting across the water in the summer evening dusk, the instruments meld into a perfect balance to the listeners.
 I use these ideas to create outdoor explorations of our perceptions and to recreate historical associations, utilizing both live performers and electronic multichannel sound reproduction.